RestrictedPower/HY-446-Project/report/report.md

 2) It has a much larger memory footprint in order to store the hash map

+## Validity

+To validate the correctness of our implementation we stress tested it against a much simpler implementation (can be found under the `../src/stresstest` directory).
+Both implementations produced the same results which convinced us that no errors were made.

 ## Benchmarking

 We exhibited a series of benchmarks based on various test cases that we created.
 The test